MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
     <td>This method loops through each class and using the D2L API, pulls each assignment for that class.
-Each assignment is added to an assignment object and returned.</td>
+Each assignment is added to an assignment object and returned.</br>
+    Return:</br>
+    Assignment object with all assignments from each course</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>